It is a rare condition in which the bone marrow does not produce a specific type of white blood cell, most often neutrophils.

 If a drug needed for another condition causes agranulocytosis, your doctor may prescribe a replacement treatment.
 If you take several different medications, you may need to stop taking them.

-This might be the only way to find out which medicine is causing the problem.
+This might be the only way to determine which medicine is causing the problem.
 Your doctor will likely prescribe antibiotics or antifungal medications to treat any infection.

-A treatment called colony-stimulating factor may be used for some people, such as those who have acquired agranulocytosis from chemotherapy.
+A colony-stimulating factor treatment may be used for some people, such as those who have acquired agranulocytosis from chemotherapy.